 Hello.
-You may have reached this page because a patient/client of yours is considering, or has begun, recovery coaching with me for their food/body difficulties.
+You may have reached this page because a patient/client of yours is considering, or has begun, recovery coaching with me for their eating/body difficulties.

 If so, please be assured that my coaching service is not envisaged as a replacement to the support you provide, and that I’m keen to work with you to achieve the best possible outcome for your patient/client.